marczaku/networking-103-rest-server/assignments/assignment4-preproduction.md

 Create a class called `PlayersController`.
 Add and implement the following methods:

 `PlayersController` should get `IRepository` through its constructor.
-We will learn later, how we can provide this information through Dependency Injection.
+We will learn later, how we can provide this information through Dependency Injection (the DI-Container)

 ```C#
 public Task<Player> Get(Guid id);